API

 (amount of rows to return) in combination with pageToken

-(The cursor to get subsequent results.) and remainingRecords
+(the cursor to get subsequent results).
+The parameter remainingRecords

-(The number of records after the current cursor which are not shown).Example
+shows the number of records after the current cursor which are not shown. remainingRecords

 Returns records based on their position in a table.
 The data set is divided into pages and the offset parameter is used to determine which page to display.
 Offset pagination can quickly perform large jumps in data because you do not need to query previous pages and it allows custom sorting.
 The downside is that offset-based pagination is susceptible to missing records or displaying records twice when there have been updates while it is paginating.